Best Sniper Rifles

 Remington 700 Tactical Review

 The Remington 700 came to be in 1962, and the initial design was for a sporting rifle.
-While the rifle started life as a hunting rifle, the accuracy of the rifle quickly got the eye of numerous burgeoning sniper rifle programs.
-The Remington 700 went on to become the M24, the M40, the M2010, and the Mk13 sniper rifle systems.
+While the rifle started life as a hunting rifle, the accuracy of the rifle quickly caught the eye of numerous burgeoning sniper rifle programs.
+The Remington 700 went on to become the M24, the M40, the M2010, and the Mk13 sniper weapon system.

 I’m certainly missing some overseas variants of the Remington 700 Tactical and likely missing some of the domestic sniper rifle variants.
 The Remington 700 series are bolt action rifles designed with the idea of producing a rifle that had tight bore and chamber tolerances, and a very fast lock time.
 At the same time, the rifle needed to be capable of being easily mass-produced.